fenneh/bfa-addon-butler/README.md

 Very crude script to download the latest alpha addons and slam them in your wow beta directory.

-# How to run
+# HOW I DO DIS?

-* Download this [repo](https://github.com/fenneh/bfa-addon-butler/archive/master.zip) and extract somewhere
+* Download this [repo](https://github.com/fenneh/bfa-addon-butler/archive/master.zip) and extract somewhere.

 ## Config

-* Modify `Get-WowAlphaAddons.ps1` with notepad or some text editor
+* If your Alpha install isn't in the default location then modify `Get-WowAlphaAddons.ps1` with notepad or some text editor and update the `$wowDir` variable at the top **OR** run the script and you'll be prompted to enter the location of your WoW install.

-* If you want more addons update  thje `$addons` array
+## Adding/Changing addons

-* If you want to change your WoW Path update `$wowDir`
+* Update `addon-urls.txt` with the links to the zip files that you want

 ## Running